U.S. women overwhelm New Zealand to earn first victory at Tokyo Games

 Despite dominating on the attack and rarely giving the Football Ferns a chance to venture outside their own half, the United States failed to build a bigger lead as four apparent goals were flagged offside — the last requiring video review to determine Lindsey Horan’s head to be slightly past the last defender.

-The 27-year-old Portland Thorns midfielder did eventually find the back of the net, heading home shortly before halftime to give the United States a lead it seemed unlikely to relinquish in the remaining 45 minutes, especially after First Lady Jill Biden’s arrival.
+The 27-year-old Portland Thorns midfielder did eventually find the back of the net to commemorate her 100th international game, heading home shortly before halftime to give the United States a lead it seemed unlikely to relinquish in the remaining 45 minutes, especially after First Lady Jill Biden’s arrival to the stadium — which, like most venues in this unusual Olympic Games, was closed to fans due to coronavirus-related concerns.

+“I think my approach going into this game, obviously in the back of your head that you’re getting your 100th cap, but I didn’t want that to be a factor today,” Horan said.
+“My focus was doing whatever I possibly could to help the team win.

+“It’s nice to have a fan in the stands too.
+It’s exciting, it’s great to hear (Biden was there), but my focus is on helping the team win.”

 After New Zealand midfielder Betsy Hassett put her team on the scoreboard in the 72nd minute with a close-range strike, American substitute Christian Press put the game away with 10 minutes left when she deftly controlled Julie Ertz’s cross and ended with a clean finish to get past Leat.